 Real estate investors buy rental properties for the purpose of generating profit, but a property with a high vacancy rate will no longer generate a profit and will instead become an expense to the owner.

 The vacancy rate of a property is usually indicative of its performance in comparison to its surrounding market.
 When a building has a vacancy rate higher than other buildings in the surrounding area, investors can conclude that there’s something wrong with the property.
-It may be poor management, a poor location, poor condition of the property, ineffective marketing or any number of other things, but when a property has a high vacancy rate, an astute investor will know there is clearly something that needs to be addressed.
+It may be poor management, a poor location, poor condition of the property, ineffective marketing, or any number of other things.
+In any case, an astute investor will know there is clearly something that needs to be addressed.

 Calculating Vacancy Rate

 To illustrate how to calculate a property’s vacancy rate, let’s look at some examples.